is0xjh25/is0xjh25/README.md

-<h1 align="center">Hi, guys 👋</h1>
+<h1 align="center">Hi, geeks 👋</h1>

 <p align="center">
     <b>Welcome to my page!</b><br><br>
     <i>
-    Hey there!
     I'm Yun-Chi, but you can call me Jim.<br>
-    Currently cultivating a mighty farm in the vast lands of a Melbourne suburb… with exactly two pots.<br>
+    Currently cultivating a mighty farm in the vast lands of a Melbourne suburb...with exactly two pots.<br>
     Also casually coding—just a light 16-hour daily session, nothing excessive.<br>
     Always open to collaborating on exciting and unconventional projects!
     </i>